fairuzald/WBD-13522057-Portfolio/README.md

 3. **Creativity in Colors and Typography**: Custom fonts and a color palette were chosen to reflect personal style, ensuring both aesthetics and readability.

+4. **First Render Animation**: An engaging animation is implemented on the first render to create a memorable user experience without compromising load times.

 ### Bonus Criteria

-- **Interactive Design (without JavaScript)**: The site uses only HTML and CSS for any interactions, such as hover effects and transitions, without relying on JavaScript.
+- **Interactive Design (without JavaScript)**: The site uses only HTML and CSS for any interactions, such as hover effects, transitions, and the first render animation, without relying on JavaScript.
 - **Accessibility**: Accessibility features were considered to make the site navigable by screen readers and keyboard users.

-- **Performance Optimization**: Images, CSS, and HTML were all optimized for fast loading and minimal rendering times.
+- **Performance Optimization**: Images, CSS, and HTML were all optimized for fast loading and minimal rendering times, including the careful implementation of the first render animation.

 ### Design Decisions

 - **Responsive Layout**: The choice to use CSS Flexbox and media queries ensures the site layout remains fluid and adaptable across various devices.
 - **Typography & Colors**: A balance between modern fonts and a clean, minimalist color scheme was used to keep the design professional and readable.
 - **No Frameworks**: To adhere to the course requirements and push creativity, no frameworks (e.g., Bootstrap) or templating engines were used, ensuring everything was coded from scratch.

 ## Deployment